aws/aws-cdk/packages/aws-cdk-lib/core/README.md

 We also give customers the ability to view all of their applied aspects and override the priority on these aspects.
 The `AspectApplication` class represents an Aspect that is applied to a node of the construct tree with a priority.

-Users can access AspectApplications on a node by calling `list` from the Aspects class as follows:
+Users can access AspectApplications on a node by calling `applied` from the Aspects class as follows:

 ```ts
 const app = new App();